accodev/trackmania-manager-py/README.md

 # trackmania-manager-py

-Manage your track files with this app.
+Manage your MatchSettings.txt with this app.